 The WG aims at discussing the establishment, implementation, maintenance and continual improvement of best practice compliance management systems.
-It focuses on the recent ISO Standard 19600 – Compliance Management Systems.
+It focuses on the recent ISO Standard 19600 – Compliance Management Systems and other standards (audit standards, risk and anti-bribery management standards etc.).

 The WG also follows related matters such as independent auditing and certification of compliance management systems.